stevemegson/Rantoge/README.md

 It expects the DRV8825s to be configured for 1/32 microstepping (otherwise, change `MICROSTEPPING_MULTIPLIER`).

 ## Build settings

+In `settings.h`

+- `#define DRIVER_TYPE DRV8825` selects the type of stepper driver from `DRV8825`, `TMC2208`, `A4988`

-Features can be enabled and disabled in `settings.h` to avoid installing libraries which you'll never use, and to reduce the compiled size.
+Features can be enabled and disabled to avoid installing libraries which you'll never use, and to reduce the compiled size.

 - `#define ENABLE_WIFI 0` to remove the web interface and stop connecting to wifi
 - `#define ENABLE_SNTP 0` to disable SNTP time syncing without disabling wifi completely